 Example subs to post relevant content in:

-Finally, redditors upvote and click on a lot more image links than anything else.
-I have found /r/videos to be the most difficult subreddit to get karma in, while almost any image content is much more successful.
-If a video can be turned into a gif without losing its message, then it is definitely worth turning it into a gif.
+Redditors tend to upvote and click on a lot more image links than anything else.
+I have found /r/videos to be among the most difficult subreddits to get karma in, while almost any image content is much more successful.
+If a video can be turned into a gif without losing its message, then it is definitely worth turning it into a gif using Imgur or Gfycat.

 How to respond to negative comments:There are three things in life you can’t escape: 1.
 Death.
 2. Taxes.
 3. People that will respond to your Vegan-related comments in terrible ways no matter how gentle or nice you were.
 That said, as much as we really want to tell these people off, other people are watching, and those are the people that will be judging your response and judging Vegans as a whole based on what you do.